dinaayoub/data-structures-and-algorithms/javascript/code-challenges/arrays/arrayReverse/README.md

-# Reverse an Array by Dina Ayoub & Mariko Alvarado
+# Reverse an Array

 <!-- Short summary or background information -->
+Solution by Dina Ayoub & Mariko Alvarado

 ## Challenge